Eoyeyiola/hw10a/README.md

-# hw10a
+# Clousd Computing
-The new repository for the Azure App Service
+### HW10 Azure Solutions

+This appliacation runs in an Azure App Service and reads from an Azure MySQL server.
+The application uses Azure Key Vault to store database connection usernames and passwords.